 Policy Guidance LASIK

+6. Can I make/schedule an appointment for surgery?
 When you are selected for an evaluation for surgery, we will make every effort to contact you.
 It is your responsibility to ensure that your contact number is current so that we can reach you when your turn comes up.
 If you are deployed or if any of your information changes (including your duty station), please update your information by phone, fax or U.S. mail.

+7. Do you treat dependents and retirees?
 No, our refractive surgery program is for active duty only.
 Retirees and dependents may be seen in optometry for spectacle prescriptions when space is available and general ophthalmology clinic for exams and medically necessary surgical treatments.

+8. I was deployed/changed duty stations did I lose my number in line for surgery?
 Remember, there is no "waiting list" for surgery.
 It is a database and we only input your information from your consult.
 We use this database to select our patients for refractive surgery, and those patients are selected by using the Priority Level which is assigned by your CO and listed on your consult.

 Aeromedical Reference and Waiver Guide